SAMR1T/5300-Fossa/README.md

 1) Run make

+2) Run ./sql5300 ../data (Note: Here data is the subdirectory to hold our Berkeley DB database files)

+**How to run heap storage test?**

+1) Run make

-2) Run sql5300 ~/sql5300/data (Note: Here data is the subdirectory to hold our Berkeley DB database files)
+2) Run ./sql5300 ../data (Note: Here data is the subdirectory to hold our Berkeley DB database files)

+3) Type test and then hit enter